NahidAghayev/book-management-system-java-swing/README.md

 - Java Swing: For creating the graphical user interface.
 - Java I/O: For reading from and writing to files.
-- `User` class: Defines the structure and behavior of user objects.
+- `User` class: Defines the structure and behavior of user and admin objects.
 - `Book` class: Represents a book with attributes such as title, author, and availability status.

 ## Class Structure